-When building the schools we plan to use local manpower as labor for carting goods, manual work and also employ skilled local people for carpentry, masonry etc.
+When building the schools, we plan to use local manpower as labour for carting goods, manual work and skilled local people for carpentry, masonry etc.

-We will sit with the VDC and fix wages (Minimal – we need to compromise as we are providing a service) and work out a rotor per ward so that people are entitled to labor and income in a fair way.
+We will sit with the VDC and set wages (we need to compromise as we are providing a service) and work out a roster per ward so that people are entitled to labour and income in a fair way.

 POSSIBLE NEGATIVE IMPACT

-There is a high probability aid handouts can create substantially reliant communities who do not acquire the resolve to help themselves.
+There is a high probability aid handout can create substantially reliant communities who do not acquire the resolve to help themselves.

 In response NCRR observes the following three arguments.

-HEAVY RELIANCE – Nepal has a long history of international aid collaboration.
-Which one may hypothetically identify a sense of apathy among local people when considering who or where the offer of assistance may originate from, or create the expectation that it comes freely.
-That is why NCRR are determined to work responsibly in coordination with the villagers and to introduce sustainable living resources to assure long term self-sufficiency.
+Nepal has a long history of international aid collaboration.
+This, hypothetically, can affirm an identify similar of; a sense of apathy among local people when considering who or where the offer of assistance may originate from, or create the expectation that it comes freely.
+Due to this, NCRR are determined to work responsibly in coordination with the villagers and to introduce sustainable living resources to assure long term self-sufficiency.
 NCRR will assist and support, however, any project we create will be coordinated with local involvement and encourage local ownership.
-The project completion time will be clearly communicated and there will be a formal handover to the local VDC/Ward at such time.
+The project completion time will be clearly communicated and there will be a formal handover to the local VDC and or Ward at such time.

-A REPEAT EVENT – As Nepal is a geographically unstable country, there is a high probability of a repeat event.
+As Nepal is a geographically unstable country, there is a high probability of a repeat natural disaster.
 NCRR are very mindful of this probability in any rebuild, ensuring that the rebuild phase is done following the best earthquake resilient building practices.